We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - regulating inflammatory immune responses

-People who follow vegan or vegetarian diets can use tofu instead of eggs to make a delicious tofu scramble.
+People who follow a vegan diet can use tofu instead of eggs to make a delicious tofu scramble.

 Sweet potato pancakes